m-ressel/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/D. Pricing and Ratings - add coments.md

 | ---------------- |
 | 143              |

+I got $143, which is $5 more than the value from previous question.

 ---
 **3. The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.**

+In runners_rating table I have rating column that contains only numbers in range from 1 to 5 - this way customers will only be able to add rating in expected values.

 ```
     CREATE TABLE runners_rating(